 Operation Round Up grants awarded

-Grants awarded in 2018 include:
+Grants awarded this past year include:

 * God’s Pantry at First Christian Church of Chanute;

-* Grady’s Kids in LaCygne to support families with ill children;
+* Grady’s Kids in LaCygne;

-* The Manna Depot food pantry in Columbus;
+* Mana Depot food pantry in Columbus;

-* The Reach Out food pantry in Prescott;
+* The Reach Out Food Pantry in Prescott;

 * Supplies for disabled students at Southeast Kansas Interlocal 637 in Pittsburg;